coder/coder/docs/platforms/jfrog.md

 - A JFrog Artifactory instance
 - An admin-level access token for Artifactory
-- 1:1 mapping of users in Coder to users in Artifactory by email address
+- 1:1 mapping of users in Coder to users in Artifactory by email address and username
-- An npm repository in Artifactory named "npm"
+- Repositories configured in Artifactory for each package manager you want to use

 <blockquote class="info">
 The admin-level access token is used to provision user tokens and is never exposed to